saces/fn-git-wiki/README.markdown

-git-wiki: because who needs cool names when you use git?
+fn-git-wiki: because who needs cool names when you use freenet and git?
 ========================================================

-git-wiki is a wiki that relies on git to keep pages' history and [Sinatra][] to serve them.
+fn-git-wiki is a simple wiki that relies on git to keep pages' history and [Sinatra][] to serve them.

 [Sr] wrote [GitHub][git-wiki] as a quick and dirty hack, mostly to play with Sinatra.